100 Notable alumni of

 -

-Jared Ryan B. Dillinger is a Filipino-American professional basketball player for the Barangay Ginebra San Miguel of the Philippine Basketball Association (PBA).
-Dillinger is the second pick overall in the very talented draft class of 2008.
-He is a very versatile player that can play the 2, 3, and occasionally the 4 position.
+Jared Ryan B. Dillinger is a Filipino-American former professional basketball player.
+He played for three teams during his career in the Philippine Basketball Association (PBA).
+Dillinger is the second pick overall in the 2008 draft class.
+He was a very versatile player that can play the 2, 3, and occasionally the 4 position.
 In his rookie year, he was included in the RP Training Pool under coach Yeng Guiao.

 -